Taga-taisha – 多賀大社

 Click here to see how to reach this unique shrine.

 We visited Tagataisha in November, on a group tour.
 Many private houses are located in the nearby area, together with souvenir kiosks and different kind of shops.

 Tagataisha special products the “Otagajakushi”, a kind of ladle used for washing hands or drinking water at the shintō shrines, and the Japanese sweet “Itokirimochi”.
 This one is so called because it is cut (kiri) with a bow string (ito), instead of a knife.

-After going through Tagataisha’s stone torii I could see Taikaku bridge’s arched shape; to avoid people slipping, a part of the bridge’s floor is made of wood.
-I could visit many shrines, like Hinata, Tenma e Atago.
+After going through Tagataisha’s stone torii we could see Taikaku bridge’s arched shape; to keep people away from injuries, a part of the bridge’s floor is made of wood. we could visit many shrines, like Hinata, Tenma e Atago.

 The main hall, a wooden building, is symmetric and therefore splendid.
-I recommend this place especially to the ones interested in Shintō shrines.
+We recommend this place especially to the ones interested in Shintō shrines.